 What is an invoice?

 First, the basics.
 An invoice is a record of the goods or services you provide to your clients and customers, and a method by which they can pay you for those goods or services.
-If you’re a contractor who fixed a roof, a makeup artist who styled a photo shoot, or a bakery that catered an event, it’s likely you need to send an invoice.
+If you’re a contractor who fixed a roof, a makeup artist who styled a photo shoot, or an entrepreneur who just started a consulting business, it’s likely you need to send an invoice.